cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 relies on the superuser to reconcile the cluster with the desired status.

 !!!
 Important
-    For now changes to the name of the superuser secret are not applied to the cluster.
+    For now, changes to the name of the superuser secret are not applied to the cluster.

 The actual PostgreSQL data directory is created via an invocation of the `initdb` PostgreSQL command.
-If you need to add custom options to that command (i.e. to change the locale used for the template databases or to add data checksums), you can add them to the `options` section like in the following example:
+If you need to add custom options to that command (i.e., to change the locale used for the template databases or to add data checksums), you can add them to the `options` section like in the following example: